 The Kennel Club requires the following mandatory requirements to have been achieved prior to a person being nominated to award with Challenge Certificates for the very first time.
 These aspiring judges are required to:

 - Attend a Seminar on the Requirements of a Dog Show Judge focusing on Kennel Club Regulations and Judging Procedures and pass an exam delivered by an approved Kennel Club Accredited Trainer for Regulations and Judging Procedures.
 The syllabus is based on Kennel Club Code of Best Practice for Judges (including Guide for Judges & Ring Stewards & Code of Best Practice for the selection of Judges) which is available for download here.
 Aspiring Judges should also be fully familiar with the health issues surrounding their breed - to learn more access the Health Resource link here.

 - Attend and pass the Points of a Dog assessment conducted by specially trained Conformation and Movement Accredited Trainer.
 The Points of a Dog Candidate Assessment Form upon which the test is based is available for download here.

 - Attend a seminar on Conformation and Movement delivered by an approved Kennel Club Accredited Trainer for Conformation and Movement.
-The syllabus is based on the Kennel Club Movement and Conformation Video which can also be purchased through our online shop.

 - To have stewarded 12 days at shows